 6. In order to ensure that the presentation of speakers is consistent with the principles herein set forth, the Trustees adopt these policies and regulations which shall be administered by the Chancellor or his designate.
-Actions of students, faculty, or staff which disrupt speakers at this University shall be considered violations of this policy and of the Disruptions Policy of the University.
-The Chancellor may pursue appropriate sanctions against disruptive individuals pursuant to the Disruptions Policy or other University policies and procedures as he deems appropriate.
+Actions of students, faculty, or staff which disrupt speakers at this University shall be considered violations of this policy.
+The Chancellor may pursue appropriate sanctions against disruptive individuals pursuant to other University policies and procedures as he deems appropriate.
 The University shall also make every legal effort to assure that persons from outside the University shall not disrupt the process of free inquiry while still affording broad community access to public forums on the campus.

 7. The following regulations governing the appearance of visiting speakers are adopted.

 7.1 Efforts shall be made to allow presentation of views on all sides of controversial issues in a balanced program of public addresses over a reasonable period of time.